 Quantifying the temporal and spatial variability is critical where rainfall is a large portion of the water supply.
-Spatial variability in the volume of rainfall across the NMMA is apparent when comparing the WY 2021 rainfall totals from these gauges.
-The WY 2021 total rainfall ranged from 6.88 inches (Nipomo South #730) to 8.67 inches (Mehlschau #38).
+Spatial variability in the volume of rainfall across the NMMA is apparent when comparing the WY 2022 rainfall totals from these gauges.
+The WY 2022 total rainfall ranged from 9.72 inches (Nipomo South #730) to 11.13 inches (Nipomo East #728).
 Temporal variability is also an important consideration, particularly between storms.
 Two storms with the same total rainfall can have a vastly different impacts to water supply, for instance, if one storm occurred over a week and the other occurred over a day.

 Climatic trends and interannual variability also impact the water supply to the NMMA.
-The cumulative departure from the mean was prepared for two rain gauge stations, Mehlschau #38 and Nipomo CDF #151.1, over the period from WY 1975 to WY 2021 (Figure 3-7).
+The cumulative departure from the mean was prepared for two rain gauge stations, Mehlschau #38 and Nipomo CDF #151.1, over the period from WY 1975 to WY 2022 (Figure 3-7).
 Periods of wetter than average and drier than average conditions are coincident at both gauges.
-The most pronounced dry period occurred from 1983 to 1994, followed by a wetter than average period from 1994 to 1998.
-From 1998 to present, there have been several years of alternating wet and dry conditions.
-WY 2014 was the driest year since WY 1975, with eight of the last ten years well below normal.